 Where to Buy Battle Bars

 You can currently buy Battle Bars on the company website.
-It does not seem to be available on Amazon or any physical retailers.
 A standard 12-pack of Battle Bars costs $32.99, which is a bit expensive for just some protein bars.
 They also offer a variety of other sizing options including 36-count bundles, 24-count bundles, and a 6-pack sampler.

 Battle Bars: Worth It?